kerrance/razor/README.md

 ## Overview

-The website is designed to inform visitors about RazorSharp.
+The website is designed to inform visitors about Razor Sharp.

 ## Getting Started